kMinsAlgorithm/SwerveDriveRobot/README.md

 # Swerve-Drive-Robot

--A swerve drive is an advanced wheel configuration in which each wheel module can rotate independently and drive under its enabling omnidirectional movement, zero-radius turns, and exceptional maneuverability.
+- A swerve drive is an advanced wheel configuration in which each wheel module can rotate independently and drive under its enabling omnidirectional movement, zero-radius turns, and exceptional maneuverability.

 <div style="text-align: center;">